johannaguth/OSM-errorsearch-road-class/README.md

       - Region ending for tables
       - Input tables (ways + ways_vertices_pgr)
   4. Result = Table with O-D Pairs "od_cand_lx" per road network level  -> Columns with the calculated parameters and with the rating system

+  ## Data
+  An exemplary ways and ways_vertices_pgr table for NSW can be found in the "Data" folder.
+Furthermore, reference data in the form of an error reference dataset is presented in "Data/errors_nsw.csv".

+  ## Liscense
+  This project is licensed under the BSD 3-Clause License - see the LISCENSE file for details.

+  ## Authors
+  Johanna Guth